camunda/camunda-bpm-platform/CONTRIBUTING.md

 ## \<footer\>

 Must be `related to <ticket>` where ticket is the ticket number, e.g. CAM-1234.
 If the change is related to multiple tickets, list them in a comma-separated list such as `related to CAM-1234, CAM-4321`.

+Optionally, you can reference the number of the GitHub PR from which the commit is merged.
+The message footer can then look like `related to <ticket>, closes #<pr_number>` such as `related to CAM-1234, closes #567`.

 # License Headers